 University's educational mission requires that the relationship between the faculty of the University and the students of the University be professional in nature.
 To this end, the Board deems it necessary and appropriate that every instructional faculty member and every administrative professional faculty member have a professional relationship to and responsibility toward every student of the University.
 The Board deems such professional relationships to be incompatible with intimate relationships.
-The Board deems such intimate instructional faculty-student and administrative professional faculty-student relationships to have the potential to subvert the educational mission of the University; to have the potential to affect adversely the educational and administrative professional faculty in the discharge of their professional responsibilities; and to have the potential to affect adversely the mental, physical and/or financial well-being of faculty, staff, and students who may not be direct parties to the relationship itself.
+The Board deems such intimate instructional faculty-student and administrative professional faculty-student relationships to have the potential to subvert the educational mission of the University; to have the potential to affect adversely the effectiveness of both instructional and administrative professional faculty in the discharge of their professional responsibilities; and to have the potential to affect adversely the mental, physical and/or financial well-being of faculty, staff, and students - including in all instances instructional and administrative professional faculty, staff, and students who may not be direct parties to the relationship itself.